-At the Ordinary General Assembly Meeting on July 16, 2020, the election of Mehmet Tütüncü, as per the Board decision dated March 2, 2020, in place of Mustafa Yaşar Serdengeçti, who vacated the position upon resignation on March 2, 2020, to complete the remaining term of office of the resigned board member, was submitted to the approval of the General Assembly and ratified by a majority vote in accordance with the mandatory provision under Article 363 of the Turkish Commercial Code.
-The Board is composed of 8 persons, all of whom serve as non-executive members.
-Non-executive members include independent members, who satisfy all of the criteria set out in the Capital Market Law, who have the capacity to perform their duties with impartiality, and who can devote their time to monitor the functioning of the Company and to fulfill all the responsibilities vested in them as independent members.
+Members of the Board of Directors were elected at the Ordinary General Assembly Meeting held by the company on May 26, 2021.
+The Company's Board of Directors consists of 8 non-executive members.
+Non-executive members include independent members, who satisfy all of the criteria set out in the Capital Markets Law, who have the capacity to perform their duties with impartiality, and who can devote their time to monitor the functioning of the Company and to fulfill all the responsibilities vested in them as independent members.

 In appointing Independent Board Members, the Corporate Governance Committee, which performs the tasks of the nomination committee, screens their independence and submits them to the Board of Directors.
-Résumés of the Members of the Board of Directors are also available in the Annual Report, in the section "Board of Directors."
+The resumes of the Independent Members of the Board of Directors are provided in the Board of Directors section of the annual report and on the corporate website of the Company.